 Football: South Korea reach World Cup, Syria into play-offs

-HONG KONG: South Korea squeezed unconvincingly into their ninth straight World Cup on Tuesday (Sep 5), as war-torn Syria scored a stoppage-time equaliser to secure a shock spot in the Asian play-offs.

-South Korea ground out a 0-0 draw against Uzbekistan to lock up second place in Group A, while Omar Al Soma's 93rd-minute goal gave Syria a 2-2 draw with Iran to finish third.
+The 2-2 draw was enough to give Syria third place in Group A and a spot in the Asian play-offs against either Australia or Saudi Arabia, who face Japan later in Group B.

+South Korea spurned several late chances before settling for a 0-0 draw in Uzbekistan, grabbing the second automatic qualifying spot in Group A as their heartbroken hosts missed out.

-Syria's heroics also extinguished China's faint hopes of reaching only their second World Cup, despite snatching a 2-1 win over 2022 hosts Qatar after Wu Lei's late winner.
+Syria's heroics also extinguished China's faint hopes of reaching only their second World Cup, despite snatching a 2-1 win over 2022 hosts Qatar thanks to Wu Lei's late winner.

-In Group B, Australia won 2-1 against Thailand but they will be knocked out of the second automatic qualifying spot if Saudi Arabia beat Japan in the evening's final game in Jeddah.
+Earlier in Group B, Australia won 2-1 against Thailand but they will be knocked out of the second automatic qualifying spot if Saudi Arabia beat Japan in the evening's late kick-off in Jeddah.

-The United Arab Emirates had a slim chance of reaching the play-offs, but their dream died when they lost 1-0 to Iraq to finish fourth in Group B.
+The United Arab Emirates also saw their dream die when they lost 1-0 to Iraq to finish fourth in Group B.

+But there was jubilation in Tehran as Syria, who have been playing home games in Malaysia to avoid the civil war raging in their country, continued to defy the odds.

+Syria's goals from Tamer Mohamad and Al Soma were the first conceded in the final round by already qualified Iran, who were playing in their fortress Azadi Stadium.

 Results from Asia's final qualifying group games for the 2018 World Cup: